Plan the VMM networking fabric

 Logical networks created by default

 In the VMM console, Fabric >Networking > Logical networks, you might see logical networks created by VMM by default.
-VMM creates these networks to ensure that when you add a host, you have at least one logical network for deploying virtual machines and services.
+VMM creates these networks to ensure that when you add a host, you've at least one logical network for deploying virtual machines and services.
 No network sites are created automatically.

 Guidelines for network sites: VLAN and IP subnet settings